SynFutures/docs/docs/faq.md

 ### 1. What is SynFutures?

 SynFutures is a decentralized synthetic asset derivatives trading platform.
-In the first version, it launches a Ethereum-based futures market for a variety of assets, including Ethereum native, cross-chain and off-chain real world assets to be synthesized and freely traded against ERC 20 tokens used as margin.
+In the first version, it launches a Ethereum-based futures market for a variety of assets, including Ethereum native, cross-chain, and off-chain real world assets to be synthesized and freely traded against ERC 20 tokens as margin.

 ### 2. Who are the ecosystem players in SynFutures?